Kathmandu Day Tour

 Although Kathmandu a semi-modern metropolitan city but still retains its old culture-religion and custom as it was past thousand of centuries trekking in nepal.

-All Kathmandu Day Tour lead by expert city guides with excellent knowledge of the areas of visit with good conditions and spacious transportations as per group size.
+All Kathmandu City Day Tour lead by expert city guides with excellent knowledge of the areas of visit with good conditions and spacious transportations as per group size.

 A day tour to two days or more includes following places for your interest and delights.